What Is Mitral Atresia?

 Following this, additional tests may be ordered to confirm a diagnosis.
 These tests include:

-• Chest Radiograph: Chest X-rays may show a variable degree of cardiomegaly (enlargement of the heart).
+• Chest Radiograph: Chest X-rays may show a variable degree of cardiomegaly (heart enlargement).

-• Echocardiogram: This uses sound waves to paint a picture of the heart and its valves while it is functioning.
-This is used to clearly visualize mitral defects.
+• Echocardiogram: This uses sound waves to paint a picture of the heart and its valves while functioning.
+This is used to visualize mitral defects.
 The great vessels may be normally positioned.
-A hypoplastic left ventricle, right ventricular hypertrophy, and the aortic arch on the left side may be some of the echo findings.
+Some echo findings may include a hypoplastic left ventricle, right ventricular hypertrophy, and the aortic arch on the left side.

-• Electrocardiogram (ECG): ECG shows any anomaly in the electrical activity of the heart.
+• Electrocardiogram (ECG): ECG shows any anomaly in the heart's electrical activity.
 The track may show sinus tachycardia.

 • Cardiac Catheterization: This is an invasive test involving the introduction of a flexible tube into an artery and guided to the heart.
-This can help evaluate the blood flow and pressure within the heart and also detect and confirm the presence of any structural anomaly like mitral atresia or any additional defect accompanying mitral atresia.
+This can help evaluate the blood flow and pressure within the heart and detect and confirm any structural anomaly like mitral atresia or any additional defect accompanying mitral atresia.

 • Cardiac MRI: Another test that may be performed is a cardiac MRI (magnetic resonance imaging).
 However, cardiac MRI and catheterization may not be necessary as echo studies can provide sufficient evidence for the diagnosis and pathophysiological analysis.